GoranErhartic/backend-onboarding/commands/discovery/analyze-endpoint-flows.md

 - If a `[P]` task has a corresponding document file, it was completed but not marked - automatically recover it.
 - If a `[P]` task has no document file and no `[ ]` tasks remain, it's stuck - reclaim it.

+**FAIL-FAST CHECK - MANDATORY:**
+* **BEFORE PROCEEDING:** Check if `.cursor/onboarding-docs/CURSOR-ONBOARDING.md` exists.
+* **If the file does NOT exist:**
+  * **STOP IMMEDIATELY** and report the following error message:
+    ```
+    ❌ ERROR: Onboarding initialization required

+    The file `.cursor/onboarding-docs/CURSOR-ONBOARDING.md` was not found.
+    This file is created by the initialization command and is required for all analysis steps.

+    Please run the initialization command first:
+    /onboarding/initialize

+    This will set up the onboarding structure and perform initial project mapping.
+    ```
+  * **DO NOT proceed with any other steps.**
+* **If the file exists:** Continue with the execution plan below.

 EXECUTION PLAN:

 **CRITICAL: MANDATORY RECURSIVE LOOP**